top of page

 • Ensure staff and apprentices are protected from abuse regardless of sex, race, disability, age, sexual orientation, religion or belief, and gender.

-• Take suspicions and allegations of abuse including risks of radicalisation extremely seriously and to respond to concerns in a timely manager and with consideration.
+• Take suspicions and allegations of abuse including risks of radicalisation extremely seriously and respond to concerns in a timely manner and with consideration.

 • Provide guidelines for staff in handling matters relating to actual or suspected child abuse.

-• Prevent the risk of abuse by ensuring procedures and standards in in place and that staff act professionally.
+• Prevent the risk of abuse by ensuring procedures and standards are in place and that staff act professionally.

-• To ensure that the fundamental rights and needs of apprentices, staff and other stakeholders affected by safeguarding issues are observed and that staff are supported when dealing with a safeguarding issue.
+• Ensure that the fundamental rights and needs of apprentices, staff and other stakeholders affected by safeguarding issues are observed and that staff are supported when dealing with a safeguarding issue.

 • Deter potential, unsuitable individuals from applying to EA by demonstrating our attentiveness and vigilance in relation to safeguarding through our website, job advertisements, and our Safer Recruitment Process.